Master of Music in Music Educationthe Master of Music in Music Education at Baylor University

 School of Music Scholarships

 Scholarship money is available through the School of Music.
-Scholarship awards carry an expectation of ensemble participation, and may preclude the ability to hold a teaching position through our WISD partnership.
+Scholarship awards carry an expectation of ensemble participation.
 An audition may be required, in addition to admission materials.

 Other Graduate Assistantships